CephalofairGames/merc-packs-faq/index.md

 **I have an ability that references the damage a monster or I have "suffered."
 Is this the total damage I dealt?** No. While there's no cap to damage dealt, "damage suffered" is the result of that damage, after all ward, brittle, or negation - and is capped by the figure's remaining HP.
 This goes for all figures with HP.
 Damage suffered is basically the equivalent of moving an hp dial.

 **I have an ability which refers to the damage a figure "would suffer."
 Is this likewise capped by the figure's HP?** No. "would suffer" isn't capped - it's after shield, ward, brittle, etc., but before any damage is actually suffered.

+**If damage is redirected from one figure to another via an ability or effect, what is the source of the damage?** The original source of the damage is not "remembered"; the source of the damage becomes the effect that redirected it.

 ![divider-narrow](/assets/images/divider2.png)